aggrawal-ankur/gitbook/content/blogs/timeline.md

 ## October 2025

+### October 06, 2025

 Finally, as of writing this, it is October 06, 2025.
 Just in evening at 7 PM IST, I finished the last polish of the static notes.
 Now I am tasked with an even bigger restructuring.
 And I think that it will easily take this week if extra problems don't come.

 I also got the idea to manage a page for what I am doing now.
 Next I am gonna write that.

+### October 07, 2025

+I am anticipating a lot of changes in my write ups, therefore, now I have decided to actively work on the articulation part.
+No more wrong English.

+The first step I have taken is to install a spell checker extension in VS Code.